 How to prepare for your tummy tuck surgery

 Preparing for your tummy tuck surgery is just as important as your recovery for optimal healing and results.
-Your chosen cosmetic surgeon will discuss pre-operative instructions prior to your procedure, however, the following should be noted.
+Your chosen cosmetic practitioner will discuss pre-operative instructions prior to your procedure, however, the following should be noted.

 Patients will be required to quit smoking at least two weeks before surgery and will be advised not to resume smoking until two weeks after the tummy tuck procedure.
 Smoking not only makes the chances of complications occurring more likely, but it also slows healing time.